jonathanvdc/Flame/README.md

 # Flame
 Flame is a collection of projects that form a compiler framework for managed code.
 It also includes a compiler for the homegrown D# programming language.
+Flame's eventual goal is to provide a framework that can be used to compile code in a programming language to relatively efficient machine code or translate code to idiomatic code in another programming language.
+It also intends to be a useful library for expression/statement manipulation, reflection and code generation.
 A summary of some Flame projects:

 ## Flame